Lombra/elite-api-docs/docs/Travel.md

 - SystemSecurity
 - Wanted
 - Factions: an array with info on local minor factions (similar to FSDJump)
+- Conflicts: an array with info on local conflicts (similar to FSDJump)

 If the player is pledged to a Power in Powerplay, and the star system is involved in powerplay,